clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Network needs
 -------------

-A detailed description of how to set up your self-contained-cluster is documented at the link below.
-This allows you to set up your own self contained isolated cluster of nodes.

-:ref:`self-contained-cluster`

 It is possible to use a corporate or a lab network and not install a separate DHCP server; however, the DHCP server and network management